Skip to main content

 a.
 The University may conduct Weapons screening to meet the requirements of this policy.
 The Department of Public Safety will determine the appropriate security screening procedures in consultation with venue security on a case-by-case basis for some, but not all events on campus.

 b.
 Screening procedures will be determined based on available security intelligence, threat indicators, attendance, crowd control needs, and specific event contract requirements.
-Screening procedures may include, but are not limited to, visual inspection, the use of magnetometer devices (including wands and walk-through metal detectors), bag size limitations, bag inspections, and limited pat down searches.
-Discovery of a Weapon at the screening checkpoint may require a law enforcement assessment of the situation
+Screening procedures may include, but are not limited to visual inspection, the use of magnetometer devices (including wands and walk-through metal detectors), bag size limitations, bag inspections, and limited pat down searches.
+Discovery of a Weapon at the screening checkpoint may require a law enforcement assessment of the situation.

 4.4 Employment

 a.
-Although this policy permits employees of the University to carry firearms if they hold certain licenses, it does not authorize employees to use a Weapon in any official capacity.
-Any use of a Weapon by a University employee is not authorized in the course and scope of employment, unless authorized by the Associate Vice President for Public Safety.
+Although this policy permits employees of the University to carry firearms if they hold certain licenses, it does not authorize employees to use a firearm in any official capacity.

 Revision History

-October 2007; March 2013; June 2014; February 2017; October 2017; April 2019
+October 2007; March 2013; June 2014; February 2017; October 2017; April 2019; March 04, 2024